recurly/recurly-docs-deprecated/docs/SUBSCRIPTION MANAGEMENT GUIDES/subscription-add-ons-guide.md

 > **Note**: Remember that we **must** include the other three Subscription Add-Ons to avoid deleting them.

-### Adding, Modifying by Id, Modifying by Code, and Removing Add-Ons
+### Adding, modifying by Id, modifying by code, and removing add-ons

 All of the above operations can be consolidated into a single request.
 There is no restriction that each action be done in it's own request.